 Chiefland, Florida, as you might guess, is not an overly comfortable place to be in the summertime.
 It's only about twenty miles from the Gulf of Mexico, but it is still inland, and on July afternoons it is indeed just like an oven.
 On the other hand, it’s my prime dark sky imaging site.
 I was ready to brave the conditions, which can make even Possum Swamp Julys feel cool, for one reason: I needed pictures of the summer sky objects, and I had few recent ones of these due to the unpleasantness of Possum Swamp (and Chiefland) summers.

 The original plan was to scoot down for the June new Moon in hopes of missing the worst of that heat.
-‘Twas was not to be; I outsmarted myself.
-I thought what I’d do would be make motel reservations the Monday before the new Moon weekend, when the Clear Sky Clock and Wunderground would give me some idea whether it would be go or no-go weather-wise.
+What I thought I’d do would be make motel reservations the Monday before the new Moon weekend, when the Clear Sky Clock and Wunderground would give me some idea whether it would be go or no-go weather-wise.
 On Monday afternoon, the weekend predictions were not outstanding, but it looked like I might squeak by with a few hours, so I got on the Web to make motel reservations.

 Uh-uh, nosir buddy.
+I'd outsmarted myself by waiting too long to make those reservations.
 Believe it or no (and I still have trouble), every blankety-blank motel room in Chiefland, or even near Chiefland, was booked-up.
 Orbitz did no good.
 Calling on the phone did no good.
 Why this should be, I have no idea.
 Does Chiefland have a Watermelon Festival or something?
 Do the manatees come out to play in nearby Manatee Springs in June?
 Do some Disneyworld-bound tourists still cruise down Highway 19?
 Dunno, but I had no intention of doing something stupid and tent camping on the observing field.
 As I noted last time, doing that once in May was enough.
 I can scarcely imagine how uncomfortable a tent would be in the June heat.
 Well, I’d do July instead, then.

-So as not to outsmart myself again, I immediately made reservations at the Holiday Inn Express for the weekend of 24 July.
+So, I made reservations at the Holiday Inn Express for the weekend of 24 July.
 I kept a close eye on the weather reports, natch, and, sad to tell, the closer it got to the New Moon, the worse they became.
 I decided that if the predictions weren’t any better than “40% cloud cover at night” on the Thursday night preceding my departure, Atlas and C8 would stay home.
 That would be a shame, as I was anxious to try out what I thought would be a winning software combo: EQMOD and SkyTools 3.
 A short test run had assured me that SkyTools was a real good match for the Atlas’ EQMOD driver, but I wanted to get down to some serious work with that combo and also throw PHD Guiding into the mix.

 Alas, by Thursday I did indeed decide to switch gears.
 The DSLR and SBIG would stay behind.
 I still wanted to get some images for the book, however, and the best way to do that in an environment that would, I reckoned, be Sucker Hole City would be with the Stellacam II deep sky video camera.
 The Stellacam has the advantage of being quick off the mark.
 No darks.
 No flats.
 No long strings of sub-exposures, no exacting polar alignment.
 No polar alignment at all, in fact.
 I’ve often used the Stellacam with the NS11 in alt-az mode and it works very well, and that was what I intended to do this time.
 No, the pictures you get with a deep sky video camera ain't exactly on the "pretty" side, but I thought they might suffice.